Johse/powerload-utilities/README.md

 Start the tool with double click the file IDB.Validate.BCP to open the dialog.
 ![image](Images/pL-DLG-IDB.Validate.BCP.png)

-* **IDB Connection String**: SQL Connection String to the server and database of the powerLoad IDB
+* **IDB SQL Connection String**: SQL Connection String to the server and database of the powerLoad IDB

 * **Validate Database**: Runs the SQl script ***Validate.IDB.sql*** and writes back the results into the fields "**Validation_Status**" and "**Validation_Comment**" in the intermediate Database.
 A dialog box appears after the transfer is finished.